How i work

 the SF TECH/MARKETER world.

 San Francisco has its own culture that weaves in the SF startup/Silicon tech world.
-Once an insider, I’ve gained a nuanced and insightful understanding for those who work as technologists and marketers.
+Once an insider, I’ve gained a nuanced and insightful understanding for those who work as technologists, marketers and entrepreneurs.
 You’re in a unique, exciting, and challenging world—let’s figure out how you can flourish.

 FITTING IN A NEW PLACE, INSIDE AND OUT .